-The following is a summary of the material federal income and estate tax consequences to bondholders of the purchase, ownership and disposition of bonds and is based on the opinion of Baker Botts L.L.P., special federal tax counsel to us and to CenterPoint Houston, referred to in this prospectus as special tax counsel.
+The following is a summary of the material federal income and, in the case of non-U.S. holders (as defined below), estate tax consequences to transition bondholders of the purchase, ownership and disposition of transition bonds and is based on the opinion of Baker Botts L.L.P., special federal tax counsel to us and to CenterPoint Houston, referred to in this prospectus as special tax counsel.
 Special tax counsel is of the opinion that the description of material federal income and estate tax consequences in this summary is accurate in all material respects.
 The opinion of special tax counsel is based on some assumptions and is limited by some qualifications stated in this discussion or in the opinion.
 This discussion is based on current provisions of the Internal Revenue Code, currently applicable Treasury Regulations and judicial and administrative rulings and decisions.
 Legislative, judicial or administrative changes could alter or modify the statements and conclusions in this discussion.
-Any legislative, judicial or administrative changes or new interpretations may be retroactive and could affect tax consequences to bondholders.
+Any legislative, judicial or administrative changes or new interpretations may be retroactive and could affect tax consequences to transition bondholders.

-This discussion only applies to bondholders who acquire bonds at original issue for a price equal to the issue price of those bonds and hold the bonds as capital assets.
-The issue price of the bonds is the first price at which a substantial amount of the bonds is sold other than to bond houses, brokers or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers.
-This discussion does not address all of the tax consequences relevant to a particular bondholder in light of that holder's circumstances, and some bondholders may be subject to special tax rules and limitations not discussed below (e.g., life insurance companies, tax-exempt organizations, financial institutions, dealers in securities, S corporations, taxpayers subject to the alternative minimum tax provisions of the Internal Revenue Code, broker-dealers and persons who hold the bonds as part of a hedge, straddle, "synthetic security" or other integrated investment, risk reduction or constructive sale transaction).
-Except as described below, this discussion also does not address the tax consequences to nonresident aliens, foreign corporations, foreign partnerships or foreign trusts that are subject to U.S. federal income tax on a net basis on income with respect to the bonds because that income is effectively connected with the conduct of a U.S. trade or business.
+This discussion only applies to transition bondholders who acquire transition bonds at original issue for a price equal to the issue price of those bonds and hold the transition bonds as capital assets.
+The issue price of the transition bonds is the first price at which a substantial amount of the transition bonds is sold other than to bond houses, brokers or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers.
+This discussion does not address all of the tax consequences relevant to a particular transition bondholder in light of that holder's circumstances, and some transition bondholders may be subject to special tax rules and limitations not discussed below (e.g., life insurance companies, tax-exempt organizations, financial institutions, dealers in securities, persons that have a "functional currency" other than the U.S. dollar, S corporations, taxpayers subject to the alternative minimum tax provisions of the Internal Revenue Code, broker-dealers and persons who hold the transition bonds as part of a hedge, straddle, "synthetic security" or other integrated investment, risk reduction or constructive sale transaction).
+Except as described below, this discussion also does not address the tax consequences to nonresident aliens, foreign corporations, foreign partnerships or foreign trusts that are subject to U.S. federal income tax on a net basis on income with respect to the transition bonds because that income is effectively connected with the conduct of a U.S. trade or business.
 In addition, except as described below, this discussion does not address any tax consequences under state, local or foreign tax laws.
-Consequently, you are urged to consult your tax adviser to determine the federal, state, local and foreign income and any other tax consequences of the purchase, ownership and disposition of the bonds.
+Consequently, you are urged to consult your tax adviser to determine the federal, state, local and foreign income and any other tax consequences of the purchase, ownership and disposition of the transition bonds.

-Tax Status of the Bonds and the Issuing Entity
+Income Tax Status of the Transition Bonds and the Issuing Entity